Mostafa24sd/WeatherNow/README.md

 - DataBinding
 - Libraries: Retrofit, Room, Hilt, Lottie and Lifecycle.

-# Doante
+# Support
-If you like this app, please consider buying me a coffee.
+If you like this app, please consider [ buying me a coffee](https://mostafa24.dev/donate/) .
 Thank you for your support!